kuangyu0801/seminar-ws20/README.md

 In CDQ, the overall evaluation of the cost of poor quality is further developed to take into account the fact that the same quality improvement can be obtained with different priorities and paths and the minimization of the cost of the data quality program is the main criterion to choose among alternative improvement processes.
 The methodology suggests that different improvement processes can iden- tified as paths of data- and process-driven techniques applied to the data bases, data flows and document bases involved in the improvement.
 Then, the costs of the different processes should be evaluated and compared, to select the minimum-cost process.
 (這段講到經驗可以跳過)
 Experiences of use of early TDQM versions are reported in several U.S.A.
-Depart- ment of Defence (DoD) documents (see US Department of Defense [1994]).
+Department of Defence (DoD) documents (see US Department of Defense [1994]).
 Specifically, the use of DQ tools developed over SQL scripts and programming approaches to check data quality are supported.
 In Batini and Scannapieco [2006], a large-scale experience of the application of CDQ is reported, referring to the reorganization of Government to Business (G2B) relation- ships in Italy.
 The interactions with government are needed for several business events, such as starting a new business and evolving a business, which includes variations in legal status, board composition, senior management, and number of employees.

 # 5 Conclusions